aktyz/solving-problems-with-software/README.md

    Calculate the gene by sending this DNA string as an argument to findGene.
 If a gene exists following our algorithm above, then print the gene, otherwise print the empty string.

 7. Write the void method printAllGenes that has one String parameter dna, representing a string of DNA.
 In this method you should repeatedly find genes and print each one until there are no more genes.
 Hint: remember you learned a while(true) loop and break.

+### Part 2: HowMany - Finding Multiple Occurrences

+This assignment will write a method to determine how many occurrences of a string appear in another string.

+Specifically, you should do the following:

+1. Create a new Java Class named Part2 in the StringsSecondAssignments project.

+2. Write the method named howMany that has two String parameters named stringA and stringB.
+This method returns an integer indicating how many times stringA appears in stringB, where each occurrence of stringA must not overlap with another occurrence of it.
+For example, the call howMany(“GAA”, “ATGAACGAATTGAATC”) returns 3 as GAA occurs 3 times.
+The call howMany(“AA”, “ATAAAA”) returns 2.
+Note that the AA’s found cannot overlap.

+3. Write the void method testHowMany has no parameters.
+Add code in here to call howMany with several examples and print the results.
+Think carefully about what types of examples would be good to test to make sure your method works correctly.